-To view www-data user’s current jobs, use -l (small L) switch:
+To view the www-data user’s current jobs, use -l (small L) switch:

 crontab -u www-data -l

-To delete www-data user’s current jobs, use -r switch:
+To delete the www-data user’s current jobs, use the -r switch:

 crontab -u www-data -r

-To help you learn about more variant of possible setup on crontab, I have compiled some useful resources on this topic below.
+To help you learn about more variants of possible setups on crontab, I have compiled some useful resources on this topic below.